zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-cert/managing-and-monitoring-autonomous-database/managing-and-monitoring-autonomous-database.md

 ## **Test 1 - Auto Scaling Disabled**
 In tasks 1 through 3, with auto scaling **disabled**, you will have 3 SQL Developer Web sessions executing queries sharing the CPU and IO resources, and you will examine query times.

-## Task 3: Disable Auto Scaling and Create Four Connections in SQL Developer Web to your ADW Database
+First we need to disable Auto Scaling and create four connections in SQL Developer Web to your ADW Database

 1. You created an Autonomous Data Warehouse database **ADW Finance Mart** in the earlier lab named *Provision Autonomous Database*.
 Go to the details page for the database, click the **More Actions** button and select **Manage Scaling**.
 In the Manage scaling dialog, deselect the **OCPU auto scaling** checkbox to disable auto scaling if you have not done so already.
 Click **Apply**, which will close the dialog and return you to the details page for the database.